CaptainRich/Basic_Python/README.md

 **student_grades.py** - a program evaluating pass/fail student courses, illustrating lists, dictionaries, and loops **Temperature_Conversions.py** - a  routine to convert temperatures between Farenheight and Celsius
 **tuples_sets.py** - a routine illustrating the usage of tuples and sets
-**User_Input_loops.py** - a routine illustrating the various looping methods
+**university_stats.py** - a program to determine the totals, means, and medians from a list of university lists **User_Input_loops.py** - a routine illustrating the various looping methods